bc913/opengl_notes/doc/Shaders.md

 // Now you can link
 glLinkProgram(<shader_programme_name>);
 ```
+> Use case for this: If you want your GLSL code to be compatible with OpenGL 3.2

 3. If you don't select either 1 or 2 then the GPU linker will decide what to happen and you can query the location for a vertex attribute as follows:
 ```cpp
 glVertexAttribPointer(glGetAttribLocation(), ...);